yashkulkarni1005/Stereo-vision-based-Object-Detection-and-Distance-Estimation-algorithm/README.md

 We have used SSD (Single Shot Detection) algorithm which follows VGG-16 architecture.
 It consists of alternative convolution and max pooling layers (deeper the layers more features will be extracted).
-Rectified images is passed through there convolution and pooling layer and we get probaility distribution for each class across soft max layer.
-Then we draw bounding boxes to object classified.
+Rectified images are passed through  convolution and pooling layer and we get probaility distribution for each class across softmax layer.
+Then we draw bounding boxes to objects classified.

 4.Distance Estimation:

-We know the values of focal length,Baseline and we calculated the disparity values,focal length in mm is converted to pixel values and then by using the below formula we estimate the distance.
+We know the values of focal length,Baseline and we calculated the disparity values,focal length in mm is converted to pixel values and then by using the below formula we estimate the distance:

 Distance=F*B/Disparity_value.